Nazulka/WD-Buzzwords/TESTING.md

 ### Functionality Testing

+- [x] Home Page

-- [x] **Navigation Bar**
+**Navigation Bar**

-  - The Materialize navbar is fixed and is visible on all screen size devices.
-The included `.hide-on-med-and-down` class is working as expected and collapses into a hamburger menu on Tablets and smaller devices.
+  - The Materialize navbar is fixed and is visible across all pages and on all screen size devices.
+The `.hide-on-med-and-down` class is working as expected and it collapses into a hamburger menu on Tablets and smaller devices.
-  - The sidenav which is used in conjunction with the fullscreen navigation is working as desired and is visible on screen sizes =< 992px.
+  - The sidenav, which was used in conjunction with the fullscreen navigation is working as desired and is visible on screen sizes =< 992px.
   - All the links on both, navbar and a sidenav were checked by clicking and are working as intended, allowing users to jump to the linked page.
   - The brand logo link was also tested by clicking and is working correctly, as it takes users back to the Home page from anywhere on the site.

-- [x] **Parallax**
+**Parallax**

-  - The parallax effect was tested by scrolling down the page.
+* The parallax effect was tested by scrolling down the page.
 It is working as it should and the image moves slower than the rest of the page making the page more engaging.

-- [x] **Search box**
+**Search box**

 The input field was tested by:
 * Entering terms that exist in the glossary and clicking the _Search button_ - the selected term is displayed in the Glossary Page